-Number and Quantity - Quantities Number and Quantity - Quantities Reason quantitatively and use units to solve problems.
+Number and Quantity - Quantities Reason quantitatively and use units to solve problems.
 N-Q.1.
 Use units as a way to understand problems and to guide the solution of multi-step problems; choose and interpret units consistently in formulas; choose and interpret the scale and the origin in graphs and data displays.
 N-Q.2.
 Define appropriate quantities for the purpose of descriptive modeling.
 N-Q.3.
 Choose a level of accuracy appropriate to limitations on measurement when reporting quantities.
 EEN-Q.1-3.
 Express quantities to the appropriate precision of measurement.
 Level IV AA Students will: EEN-Q.1-3.
 Choose solutions to problems using the appropriate precision of measurements.
 Ex.
 Using a measuring tape, determine if a large object would fit into a smaller space.
 Ex.
 If it takes 30 minutes to get home, will I be home by 6:00 p.m. if I leave at 5:45 p.m.?
 Level III AA Students will: EEN-Q.1-3.
 Express quantities to the appropriate precision of measurement.
 Ex.
 Measure the length of an object to the nearest half and quarter of an inch.
 Ex.
 Measure time in quarter hour increments (e.g. How much time do I have with my friends after I eat lunch).
 Ex.
 Measure ingredients for a recipe accurately.
 Level II AA Students will: EEN-Q.1-3.
 Select the appropriate type of unit as a measurement tool.
 Ex.
 Which measurement would you use to measure the length of a book: inches, yards, or feet?
 Ex.
-What unit of measure would you use to measure the length of the room: length, weight, volume?
-Ex.
 Which is best to describe your weight, pounds or inches?
 Ex.
-Which is best to measure a glass of lemonade: inch, liter, or pound?
+Which is best to describe your weight generate.
 Ex.
-Record the daily temperature for a week using degrees.
-Ex.
 Match a thermometer to two non-standard units of measurement.
 Level I AA Students will: EEN-Q.1-3.
 Identify measurement tools.
 Identify the attribute to be measured (e.g. weight, length, temperature).
 Ex.
-Of these items, which is a measurement tool for length: pencil, ruler, can?
-Ex.
-Match units of measurement to measurement tools (e.g. days and hours measure time, inches and feet measure length).
-Number and Quantity - The Complex Number S ystem Perform arithmetic operations with complex numbers.
-N-CN.1.
+Match units of measurement tools log and hours measure time, inches and feet measure inches the set of the measurement tool for length: pencil, ruler, can?
+Number and Quantity - The Complex Number System Perform arithmetic operations with complex numbers.
 EEN-CN.1.
 Not Applicable The Extended Standards Educator Committee determined there are no real-world applications for this standard that are appropriate for this population.
 N-CN.2.
-Use the relation $\hat{f} = -1$ and the commutative, associative, and distributive properties to add, subtract, and multiply complex numbers. the operations of addition, subtraction, and multiplication with decimals (decimal value x whole number) in realworld situations using money as the standard units Level IV AA Students will: EEN-CN.2.
+Use the relation $\hat{r} = -1$ and the commutative, associative, and distributive properties to add, subtract, and multiply complex numbers.
+EEN-CN.2.
+Use the operations of addition, subtraction, and Level IV AA Students will: EEN-CN.2.
 Apply the operations of addition, subtraction, and multiplication in real-world situations using money as the standard units (\$50, \$20, \$10, \$5, \$1, \$0.25, \$0.10, \$0.05, and \$0.01).
 Ex.
-Using a checkbook register, calculate \$55.55 - \$10.10 = Ex.
+Using a checkbook register, calculate \$55.55 - \$10.10 = multiplication with Ex.
 Your bill at the restaurant is \$20.25 and you want to leave a 15% tip.
-How much would the tip be? (e.g. 20.25 x 0.15 =) Ex.
-Calculate the cost of 6 movie tickets that are \$7.50 each.
+How much would the tip be? (e.g. 20.25 x decimals (decimal 0.15 = )

 Ex.
-If I have \$4.20, and I buy an item for \$3.50, how much change will I get?
-Level III AA Students will: EEN-CN.2.
+Calculate the cost of 6 movie tickets that are \$7.50 each. value x whole using money as the standard units EEN-CN.2.
 Use the operations of addition, subtraction, and multiplication with decimals (decimal value x whole